 - The HHS-OIG Guidance has identified several potential risk areas for pharmaceutical manufacturers, and has called on companies to develop compliance policies in these areas.
 These risk areas are: (1) data integrity pertaining to government reimbursement policies, (2) kickbacks and other illegal remuneration, and (3) compliance with laws regulating drug samples.
 Purdue has published Healthcare Law Compliance Policies to help address these risks and train our employees to act in accordance with these policies.

 - We have established annual spending limits for certain promotional activities directed toward healthcare professionals who prescribe or may influence prescribing in California.
 At the present time our annual spending limit is $1000.00.
-Examples of items that fall within this spending limit are infrequent, modest, in-service breakfasts and/or lunches for healthcare providers and their staff; infrequent, modest dinners in connection with product specific and non-product educational programs; and items of use to healthcare professional in his/her practice or to his/her patients.
+Examples of items that fall within this spending limit are infrequent, modest, in-service breakfasts and/or lunches for healthcare providers and their staff; infrequent, modest dinners in connection with product specific and non-product educational programs; and items of use to healthcare professionals in his/her practice or to his/her patients.
 This amount does not include cash payments or honoraria paid to healthcare professionals pursuant to contracts for bona fide consulting or other services.
-Purdue Pharma L.P. does not and will not provide any item of value to any healthcare provider with the intent of influencing that healthcare provider’s prescribing habits.
+Purdue does not and will not provide any item of value to any healthcare provider with the intent of influencing that healthcare provider’s prescribing habits.

 - Education and Training.
 A critical element of our Pharmaceutical Compliance Program is the education and training of our employees on their legal and ethical obligations under applicable federal healthcare programs.
 Purdue will effectively communicate our standards and procedures and regularly review and update our training programs.

 - Internal Lines of Communication.
-Purdue actively fosters dialogue between management and employees.
+Purdue actively fosters dialogue among management and employees.
 Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible code violations, and should be able to do so without fear of retribution.
 To that end, we have adopted open-door policies, as well as confidentiality and non-retaliation policies.
 We have a confidential, toll-free Purdue Ethics & Compliance Hotline (1-877-PURDUE1) through which employees and persons outside of Purdue may report any concerns or suspected violations of law, regulation, or Purdue policy.